iotc-secretariat/iotc-tcac-simulations/README.md

 -   That clarity shall be made regarding the sovereignty over the NJA of the Chagos archipelago which are currently disputed between two IOTC CPCs (`MUS` and `GBR`) as this will have an impact not only on the attribution of the relative NJA area weight for the coastal state allocation criteria, but also on the status of `GBR` (*United Kingdom of Great Britain and Northern Ireland*) as a coastal state itself.

 > In lack of other indications, the simulation considers `GBR` (*United Kingdom of Great Britain and Northern Ireland*) as having sovereignty over the NJA of the Chagos archipelago, and that this will not automatically qualify the CPC as a coastal state.
 Furthermore, `GBR` focal points have confirmed that the CPC will request the application of paragraph 6.6(1)(a) and (c) the coastal state allocation criteria, but not (b), and this has been properly reflected in the current implementation of the TCAC simulations.

 # User interface

+TBD